taleinat/python-data-classes-talk/presentation.md

 - tuples and namedtuples are hard to extend
 - dicts are easy to extend
-    - but this easily leads to a mess
+    - ... too easy!
+Can be extended at any place in the code.
 - Plain classes make extending much safer
-    - but updating all of the boilerplate is very fragile!
+    - But, updating all of the boilerplate is very fragile!
-    - nobody writes unit tests for every data class...
+    - Nobody writes unit tests for every data class...
 - attrs / dataclasses give the best of both worlds
-    - both allow sub-classing
+    - Both allow sub-classing.
-    - mixing with `@property` is tricky, though
+    - Mixing with `@property` is tricky, though.

 Notes:

+- I've seen dict-hacking lead to horrible messes many times.
 - I personally don't recommend sub-classing data classes.
 - "consenting adults" approach